 • Identify and implement strategies to improve the quality of life and survivorship for patients.

-• Support preparation and development of the next generation of kidney cancer researchers, or cultivate collaborations in kidney cancer research or patient care in alignment with the KCRP Overarching Strategic Goals.
+• Increase research capacity through support and development of research conducted by the next generation of kidney cancer researchers, cultivate collaborations in kidney cancer research, or patient care in alignment with KCRP Overarching Strategic Goals.

 The Initiating PI must be at or above the level of Assistant Professor or equivalent.
 The Partnering PI must be at or above the level of Assistant Professor or equivalent.
 Postdoctoral fellows are not eligible.
 One partner in the collaboration must be a research scientist and the other must be a clinician.
 An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.

-The anticipated direct costs budgeted for the entire period of performance for an FY22 KCP Translational Research Partnership Award will not exceed $750,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY23 KCRP Translational Research Partnership Award should not exceed $750,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.